wso2/docs-apk/en/docs/setup/cicd/building-a-pipeline.md

 You can create your Kubernetes CRs using the following guide: <a href="https://apk.docs.wso2.com/en/latest/create-api/create-and-deploy-apis/rest/create-rest-api-using-rest-api/" target="_blank">https://apk.docs.wso2.com/en/latest/create-api/create-and-deploy-apis/rest/create-rest-api-using-rest-api/</a>

-You can also generate the yaml files using an apk-conf file and the corresponding API definition file, as described [here](../../api-management-overview/tools-for-api-development.md#option-2---generate-k8s-custom-resources-using-config-generator-tool-and-deploy-the-api-using-kubernetes-client)
+You can also generate the yaml files using an apk-conf file and the corresponding API definition file, as described <a href="../../../create-api/create-and-deploy-apis/create-and-deploy-api" target="_blank">here</a>

 Once you have your yaml files, you can commit them to the main branch, as in the <a href="https://github.com/sgayangi/APKGitOpsDemo" target="_blank">reference repository.</a>